crmplease/coder/README.md

 - setParameter: parameter name which need to add to phpdoc
 - setParameterType: parameter type which need to add to phpdoc, can be class name started with '\\' or scalar type, collections, union type
 - setDescription: description for param in phpdoc

+### AddPhpdocPropertyToClassRector

+Config for AddPhpdocParamToMethodRector:
+- setProperty: property name which need to add to phpdoc
+- setPropertyType: property type which need to add to phpdoc, can be class name started with '\\' or scalar type, collections, union type
+- setDescription: description for property in phpdoc

 ### ChangeClassParentRector